 The House of Hope, Inc. is a treatment facility that provides a safe environment for individuals who desire to rebuild their lives from addictions.

 House of Hope, Inc. founded a house for men in 1971.
-The program started as a residential program for chemically dependent men.
+The program started as a halfway house residential program for chemically dependent men.
 In 2009 we became a medium intensity CD treatment facility and no longer a halfway house.
 Currently it serves 29 men and has a completely handicapped accessible suite.

 The residential house for women began October 2006 which can serve up to seven.

 In January 2012 the House of Hope, Inc opened a new facility in Fairmont for both Men and women.
 This facility serves 26 clients.

 This program has been serving both men and women since May, 2004.
 It continues to grow month by month.